 The COVID-19 pandemic forced many people to vacate their offices and set up make-shift workspaces smack in the middle of their homes.
 For some, this move was a welcome change from lengthy commutes, exhausting traffic, and long hours away from family.
 For others, it made it increasingly difficult to find the work-life balance many of us seek.

-It is relatively easy for lines between the professional and personal parts of our lives to become muddied, especially when working from home.
+It is relatively easy for lines between our lives’ professional and personal parts to become muddied, especially when working from home.
 This fact makes it even more critical to ensure that you do not find yourself eating, sleeping, and breathing business 24 hours a day.

 As a work-from-home professional, you must establish healthy routines and take time outside of working hours to embrace life in ways that bring you joy and regularly recharge your batteries.